 This qualitative study used data about previous student cohorts’ performance, along with student focus groups and counselor surveys to report findings.
 The data revealed an increasing rate at which low-income students were failing core academic courses and a continued rate of 20% of student not meeting the academic eligibility requirement over a five-year timespan.
 This study indicated a need to begin tracking performance of low-income students, a need to examine barriers to credit attainment in core English and math courses, and increased interaction between College Bound student cohorts and school staff (teachers, counselors, advisors, and administrators).

 Burnett, Annette, "Barriers for Pseudo School District’s College Bound Scholars’ Scholarship Attainment" (2017).
 Ed.D.
-Capstone Projects.
+Dissertations in Practice.
 21.